NVIDIA/aistore/docs/python_sdk.md

 **Arguments**:

 - `endpoint` _str_ - AIStore endpoint.
 - `skip_verify` _bool, optional_ - If True, skip SSL certificate verification.
-Defaults to False.
+If False (default),
+  the 'AIS_SKIP_VERIFY' environment variable is also checked.
 - `ca_cert` _str, optional_ - Path to a CA certificate file for SSL verification.
 If not provided, the 'AIS_CLIENT_CA' environment variable will be used.
 Defaults to None.
 - `client_cert` _Union[str, Tuple[str, str], None], optional_ - Path to a client certificate PEM file